gioblu/Cape/README.md

 ====
 Cape implements a new, private key, public salt, xor based, symmetric stream cipher along with a pseudo-random initialization vector asymmetric encryption algorithm, both originally developed to offer data security on limited microcontrollers.

+Cape is an experimental project and should be used for research and educational purposes and should not be applied in production.

 If you agree on the statement "Don't roll your own crypto" you should not use Cape for the following 2 reasons:
 1. Cape is developed by passionate experimenters rolling their own crypto
 2. Better not to look into crypto and use software developed by intelligence agencies